pytorch-ignite/pytorch-ignite.ai/src/tutorials/advanced/01-collective-communication.md

     Rank 1, After performing broadcast: hello from rank 0

 For a real world use case, let's assume you need to gather the predicted and actual values from all the processes on rank 0 for computing a metric and avoiding a memory error.
-You can do do this by first using `all_gather()`, then computing the metric and finally using `broadcast()` to share the result with all processes. `src` below refers to the rank of the source process.
+You can do this by first using `all_gather()`, then computing the metric and finally using `broadcast()` to share the result with all processes. `src` below refers to the rank of the source process.

 ```python